jsm8989/NoahsArc/HowToBlog.md

 If some of the image formatting comes out dodgy you could add some styles to the elements, a lot of the related elements have had a few things like `style="width:auto;"` in them, hopefully that will solve any problems!

+##### Once this is all going smoothly we can do other stuff like changing the featured posts and linking the science pages to relevant blog posts :)